Multiwoven/multiwoven/ui/README.md

 ## Local Setup

-To deploy the Multiwoven UI locally, follow the steps below:
+To run the Multiwoven UI locally, follow the steps below.
+The UI expects the backend API to be available at `http://localhost:3000`.

 1. **Clone the repository:**